As the spotlight continues to intensify on environmental issues, brands and companies across the globe are turning their attention to sustainability.

 As consumers become more eco-aware, brands are now starting to understand the importance of sustainability.

-With mounting pressure across the globe on the large companies and corporations, sustainability in the workplace has never been a hotter topic.
+With mounting pressure across the globe on large companies and corporations, sustainability in the workplace has never been a hotter topic.
 As this shift in consciousness continues, recruiting for sustainability managers and roles becomes more and more important for the modern company.